 One thing that many designers often overlook is choosing typefaces that are web browser friendly.
 Commonly used font libraries such as Google fonts offer web-based font files that can be rendered perfectly in a browser without any issues.
 Pro tip: when downloading web fonts, never download more character sets than you need to.
 This way, you’ll avoid excess weight!

 If you’re not sure where to start, take some time to see what other people are doing.
 Open your eyes to the typography that you see around you.
 Can you notice similar patterns?
 Can you see good and bad examples of typography?
 Even following typography hashtags on social media or looking up typography on Pinterest will give you some good ideas of what’s out there.
+You can also look to these eight typography trends for further inspiration.

 Take some time to test